ByteBrewerTK/StreamIt_Frontend/readme.md

 ## Demo

 A live demo of the application can be found [here](https://github.com/ByteBrewerTK/Play_backend.git).
-(Update with actual link when available.)

 ## Technologies Used